cryptoandcoffee/bitcoin-lightning-node-docker-compose/README.md

 - Bitcoin version 0.20.1 in use!

 # Requirements
-Docker and Docker-Compose
+- Docker and Docker-Compose
-200+ GB of drive space for btc-data
+- 200+ GB of drive space for btc-data
+- Public IPv4 address

 # Cross Platform!
 Should work on anything running Docker!